• Skip to primary navigation

 How do I know if my dough is kneaded long enough?

 The dough should feel smooth, elastic, and soft.
 I like to test my dough using "the windowpane test".
-Basically, you need to tear a small ball and stretch it into a square using your fingers.
+Basically, you need to cut a small ball and stretch it into a square using your fingers.

 If the dough becomes thin enough so you can see through it, you've kneaded it long enough.
 You can stand next to a window to see if light passes through it.